timeblocker/php-sdk/README.md

 ### Overview

-This is the officially supported development kit for PHP to interface with [Timeblocker](http://timeblocker.co/ "Timeblocker").
-This library takes a couple of design principles from Backbone.js and Laravel and combine them together to create a full REST client for [Timeblocker](http://timeblocker.co/ "Timeblocker").
+This is the officially supported development kit for PHP to interface with the [Timeblocker](http://timeblocker.co/ "Timeblocker").
+This library takes a couple of design principles from Backbone.js and Laravel and combine them together to create a full REST client for the [Timeblocker API](http://timeblocker.co/docs/api/v1/ "Timeblocker").
 Timeblocker has over 100 endpoints for developers, and this library interacts will all them.

 ### Getting Started